-Panorama Dome Trail is a 0.8 mile lightly trafficked out and back trail located near Mammoth Lakes, CA that features beautiful wild flowers and is good for all skill levels.
+Panorama Dome Trail is a 0.8 mile lightly trafficked out and back trail located near Mammoth Lakes, California that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash